 The following diagram illustrates how we relay our access to the resources through the compromised web servers:

-Now, in order for such access to be successful, we need to implement port forwarding rules on our Meterpreter session; this will be discussed in the following section.
+Now, for such access to be successful, we need to implement port forwarding rules on our Meterpreter session; this will be discussed in the following section.

 Step 1 Setup Port Forwarding Rules